Selah Sue: Commercial success

 On 20 October 2012, Selah Sue played at the royal wedding in Luxembourg.
 She recorded a version of "Spoonful" for a Häagen-Dazs commercial featuring Bradley Cooper.

 On 27 October 2014, Selah Sue released a new song, "Alone".
 The song was a commercial success and reached number 1 in Wallonia and was a top 10 hit in Flanders and France.

-240, featuring American musician Childish Gambino.
+Together, featuring American musician Childish Gambino.
 It also featured a collaboration with Scottish producer and DJ Hudson Mohawke.
 The album reached number 1 in both Flanders and Wallonia as well in The Netherlands.
-She was nominated for 3 prizes at the 2015 Music Industry Awards.
-She ultimately won the award for Best solo female artist, already for the fifth time.
+She was nominated for 3 prizes at the 2015 Music Industry Awards and ultimately won the award for Best solo female artist, already for the fifth time.

 Selah Sue co-wrote Belgium's Eurovision Song Contest 2016 entry, "What's the Pressure" performed by Laura Tesoro.
 The song finished 10th in the competition.
 In December 2016 "Bang Bang", a collaboration by DJ Fresh and Diplo, was released and featured vocals by Selah Sue.
 The song also features vocals by R. City and Craig David.

 In 2020, after a hiatus of 5 years, Selah Sue released the EP "Bedroom" on 15 May.
 The song "You" was released as the first official single of the EP on 17 April 2020 and was dedicated to her family.
 Before the release of the EP Selah Sue hosted a livestream concert series from her bedroom called "Lullaby Sessions" because of the COVID-19 pandemic.